From Baptist Health South Florida

 GERD, known mostly as “acid reflux,” is the most common reason Americans are referred to gastroenterologists, doctors who specialize in disorders of the digestive system.

 More Americans than ever are having acid reflux symptoms, which include heartburn, that burning pain or discomfort that can crawl up your abdomen and chest; regurgitation of stomach acid; bloating; and sometimes nausea after eating.
-Moreover, holiday festivities are in full swing and that means over-consumption fuels acid reflux even more — in both the chronic sufferer and the occasional victim.
+Even this year’s limited holiday festivities may have included over-consumption of foods that fuel acid reflux even more — in both the chronic sufferer and the occasional victim.

 Eating Too Much of the Wrong Foods

 Eating too much is a risk factor, as is eating too much of the wrong foods or drinks.
 Over consuming spicy or greasy foods, sweets, high-fat meals, or drinking too much alcohol or caffeinated drinks, can contribute to acid reflux.

 “In our society, processed high-fat meals are more common and the portions are larger,” says Joanna Lopez, M.D., a gastroenterologist with the Baptist Health Endoscopy Center.
 “Large portions lead to a more distended stomach, more acid production and worsening reflux symptoms.
 Unfortunately, dietary indiscretions are the norm in our society – the types of foods and the large portions that we tend to eat.”

 When a primary care physician refers a patient with GERD symptoms to Dr. Lopez, the patients have usually suffered from acid reflux for a while and have tried some of the many over-the-counter antacids and acid reducers available.